NormanDunbar/SuperBASIC-Manual/sphinx/source/W/win-drive.rst

 The normal chain
-of events is that each WIN drive would attach itself to the equivalent hard disk unit, for example, WIN1\_ would be connected to hard disk unit 0, WIN2\_ to hard disk unit 1 and so on...
+of events is that each WIN drive would attach itself to the equivalent hard disk unit, for example, WIN1\_ would be connected to hard disk unit 0, WIN2\_ to hard disk unit 1 and so on.
 However, so that you may link the WIN drives to specific disks within each unit, the WIN\_DRIVE command exists.